Take a stroll through Japan's original landscape at Michinoku Folk Village, an open-air museum of ancient architecture! [Iwate Prefecture]

 Former Sugano Family Residence

-The former Sugano family home was a mansion of an upper-class farmer who lived in a village on the Date domain during the Kyoho era and was relocated from Nagahora, Kuchiuchi-cho, Kitakami City.
+The former Sugano residenceis a farmhouse belonging to an upper-class family that was located in a village on the Date domain side around the Kyoho era, and was relocated from Nagahora, Kuchinai-cho, Kitakami City.

 As it is the building of the village chief, it is a very large and impressive building